Delaware Interscholastic Athletic Association

-The Delaware Interscholastic Athletic Association (DIAA) is an organization that oversees and regulates interscholastic athletics in the US State of Delaware.
+The Delaware Interscholastic Athletic Association (DIAA) is an organization that oversees and regulates interscholastic athletics in the U.S. state of Delaware.
 The DIAA is headquartered at the John W. Collette Education Resource Center in Dover.

 History

 Between 1947 and 1965, interscholastic athletics in Delaware was governed by the Delaware Association of Secondary Administrators (DASA), which also had other responsibilities beyond athletics.
 By the mid-1960s, the growth of interscholastic athletics had created the need for a separate governing body, and in 1966 the Delaware Secondary Schools Athletic Association (DSSAA) was formed.

 In July 2002, the DSSAA was dissolved and the Delaware Interscholastic Athletic Association was created to fill the void.
 Its goals, objectives and responsibilities were the same as those of its predecessor.

 Administration and governance

-The DIAA is led by an Executive Director who is an employee of the State Board of Education and appointed members of a Board of Directors.
-The Executive Director also sits on the Board of Directors but does not vote.
+The DIAA is led by an executive director who is an employee of the State Board of Education and appointed members of a board of directors.
+The executive director also sits on the board of directors but does not vote.